 - Do all NDEs that include a visit to heaven also include meeting God?

 - Are NDEs that include a visit to heaven consistent with what the Bible teaches?

 Do All NDEs Include a Visit to Heaven?

-The sources we have read with regard to NDE studies do not assert that all of the people who have had such an experience have visited heaven during their NDE.
+The sources that we have consulted with regard to NDE studies do not assert that all of the people who have had such an experience have visited heaven during their NDE.
 However, these studies usually indicate that most of those who report having an NDE say that, during their NDE, they visited a wonderful place that can be described as pleasant, mystical, and extraterrestrial.
 Whether or not the people who have had these NDEs call this place “heaven” is dependent on their particular religion (or lack of religion), but probably most Americans would regard such a place as heaven.
-Several of the NDE studies indicate that some people who have had an NDE report that, during this experience, they visited a very unpleasant place that most people would be likely to regard as hell.
+However, several of the NDE studies indicate that some people who have had an NDE report that, during this experience, they visited a very unpleasant place that most people would be likely to regard as hell.

-Although Alexander’s descriptions of heaven and hell may seem strange in comparison with most people’s expectations, his descriptions are apparently not uniquely strange when compared with the descriptions of heaven and/or hell by other people who have had an NDE.
+Although Alexander’s descriptions of heaven and hell may seem strange in comparison with most people’s perceptions, his descriptions are apparently not uniquely strange when compared with the descriptions of heaven and/or hell by other people who have had an NDE.

 Moody indicates that his NDE research suggests that both heaven and hell are quite different than is generally believed.
 On pages 101-102 of Life After Life, Moody declares,